rossdykes/rossdykes/readme.md

 # 👋 Hey there

-I’m Ross a **part-time full stack developer** who enjoys building cool stuff for fun — especially around **web development** and **FiveM**.
+I’m a **part-time full stack developer** who enjoys building cool stuff for fun — especially around **FiveM** and **web development**.
 I love scripting, solving problems, and creating systems that actually *work* — whether that’s a new in-game feature or a full **custom CRM** that ties everything together.

 ---

 ## 💻 What I Do

-🧠 I like turning ideas into working systems — mostly small projects that grow into something bigger.
+🧠 I like turning ideas into working systems  mostly small projects that grow into something bigger.
 🎮 I spend a lot of time scripting on **FiveM**, working with **Lua** and **QBOX/FiveM APIs** to create unique RP features.
 🧩 On the web side, I build **custom CRM systems**, dashboards, and tools that make things more organized and easier to manage.